 Deramakot Forest Reserve

-Over the course of the next six days we explore the Deramakot Forest Reserve to find some of Borneo’s rarest mammals.
-We take a series of daily walks and night drives in the reserve in order to maximise our opportunities to see the diurnal and nocturnal wildlife whilst returning to the lodge for our meals throughout the day.
+Over the course of the next three days we explore the Deramakot Forest Reserve to find some of Borneo’s rarest mammals.
+We take a series of daily walks and extended night drives in the reserve in order to maximise our opportunities to see the diurnal and nocturnal wildlife whilst returning to the lodge for our meals and rest during the heat of the day.

 -